-This privacy notice explains how ‘Ivy Manchester Limited’ (Ivy) collect, store and process your information.
+This privacy notice explains how ‘Ivy Manchester Limited’ (Ivy) collects, stores and processes your information.

 Ivy needs to gather and use certain information about individuals such as church members, attendees, church/business contacts, employees and other people the organisation has a relationship with or may need to contact.

-If you want to discuss it further, you can contact the Data Protection Lead:
+If you want to discuss it further, you can contact the Staff Team Data Protection Lead:

 Ivy is committed to ensuring that the information you entrust us with is stored securely and treated with the utmost respect in compliance with all regulations.